 - Manitoba Pharmacare – If you have a Manitoba Health card and have no other coverage, there’s a good chance you can apply for Pharmacare to cover a good portion of your drug costs.
 Click here for more information.

 If you don’t have any coverage, you may be able to get the Patch for free from your health care provider’s office or clinic, or you can call Women’s Health Clinic (204-947-1517) for information on their free/low-cost birth control program.
-Otherwise, the cost to just purchase the Patch is generally between $19 and $31/month in Winnipeg.*
+Otherwise, the cost to just purchase the Patch is generally around $35 per box of 3 patches (you need a patch per month) in Winnipeg.*